discover the art of pyrography

 There are a myriad of crafted wooden products available in craft stores to keep you burning forever!

-The pyrography pen works extremely well on light colored (preferably vegetable tanned) leather.
+The wood burning pen works extremely well on light colored (preferably vegetable tanned) leather.

 Look for untreated 100% cotton canvas.
 Iron the fabric well before starting to burn your design.

 Wood burning is not only for wood, there are other mediums that you may choose from.
 When people say “wood burning” it is natural to assume that the only material used is wood, but this is not true.

 Leather, canvas, bone and gourds are the most common alternatives that are used.

 These do tend to need a little more experience as they are not as forgiving as wood when making or correcting errors.
 The irregular shapes of the gourds and bone do require some manoeuvering and patience too.

 For those artists who want to break out into a little more than just wood burning, other woodworking skills, like carving, can be included in the design.
 Also, coloring and tinting the artwork on completion of burning creates different effects.